clinical-meteor/audio-click/Readme.md

 audio-click is a Meteorite package for adding audio UI elements to a Meteor application.
+It's not intended to be a full featured audio package.
+All it's for is providing audio emphases to UI elements.

 ------------------------
 ## Installation